scikit-shapes/scikit-shapes/doc/source/explanation/deformation_models/hookean_xpbd.rst

 Constraint function and compliance for the Hookean model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using :eq:`eq:potential_energy_xpbd`, we obtain the constraint function for the Hookean model:
+Using, we obtain the constraint function for the Hookean model:

 .. math::